 The answer has been given-an answer that has sent through the heart of the American people a thrill of delight as intense and pervading as the anxiety which preceded it-an answer written in living characters upon the fields of Palo Alto, Resaca de la Palma, Monterey, and Buena Vista.
 The present volume is the transcript of that answer.
-It is a translation into words of those glorious deeds by which TAYLOR AND HIS GENERALS, and his illustrious COMPEER told the world, who and what they are.
+It is a translation into words of those glorious deeds by which Taylor and his illustrious compeer told the world, who and what they are.
 It is an attempt to place within the reach of every American citizen, a permanent and lively record of deeds and men that will for ever form a part of the inheritance of American patriotism.

-the outprises of a probability of the second to about the restance of the second to the solution of the second of the solution of the solution of the second of the solution of solution of the solution to the solution of the solution of the solution of adding the second secon the primers and to 1 of a to 1 the hatter of Burns Vide to.
 CONTENTS.
-1.1 . .
-Internet PERSE Unite in bound Stant View

--dismonitorial

-CHAPTER L.

-Early life of General Taylor-Enters the Army as Lieutenant-Promoted to a Captaincy-Service in the War of 1812-Gallant defence of Fort Harrison-Promotion to the rank of era CHAPTER IL.

-Promotion to the rank of Colonel-Service in Florida-Battle of Okee Chobee lo improve di CHAPTER III:)

-Promotion to the rank of General-Commands the Army of Occupation-Commencement of hostilities . . .
-40
+CHAPTER I. Early life of General Taylor-Enters the Army as Lieutenant-Promoted to a Captaincy-Service in the War of 1812-Gal lant defence of Fort Harrison-Promotion to the rank of CHAPTER II.
+Promotion to the rank of Colonel-Service in Florida-Battle of Okee Chobee CHAPTER III.
+Promotion to the rank of General-Commands the Army of Occupation-Commencement of hostilities CHAPTER IV.
+Battles of Palo Alto and Resaca de la Palma-Captain May's brilliant charge-Retreat of the Mexicans 5~ CHAPTER V. Taylor's humanity-Exchange of prisoners-Our army crosses CHAPTER VI.

-CHAPTER IV.

-Battles of Palo Alto and Resaca de la Palma-Captain May's brilliant charge-Retreat of the Mexicans 5~

-CHAPTER V.

-Taylor's humanity-Exchange of prisoners-Our army crosses the Rio Grande-Capture of Matamoras 75

-CHAPTER VI.